dijksterhuis/octatools/README.md

 ## `octatools-lib` -- the read/write files library

 Library with functions for reading/writing Octatrack binary data.
-Most of this is just the [`serde` crate](https://serde.rs) with a bunch of function definitions for doing different things.
+Most of this is just the [`serde`](https://serde.rs) and [`bincode`](https://github.com/bincode-org/bincode) crates with a bunch of function definitions for reading/writing different files or creating new types.

 ### Current Features (mostly working-ish)
 - Deserialize Octatrack data files into rust types